Frederick Philipse III: Family inheritance

-When his father died in 1751, he inherited Philipsburg Manor, a 52000 acre hereditary estate comprising much of southern Westchester County, the accompanying title, and commercial interests, including the share of family holdings his father had received from Adolphus Philipse, a bachelor uncle and son of Frederick I, the first Lord of Philipsborough.
+When his father died in 1751, he inherited Philipsburg Manor, a 52000 acre hereditary estate comprising much of southern Westchester County, the accompanying title, and commercial interests, including the share of family holdings his father had received from Adolphus Philipse, a bachelor uncle and son of Frederick I, the first Lord of Philipsborough (this is how Philipsburg was spelled originally, in the royal charter granted to Frederick I.)

+Philipsburg Manor that he inherited consisted of two segments, each with a manor house: the Upper Mills, with Philipsburg Manor House, and the Lower Mills, with Philipse Manor Hall.
+Frederick Philipse III did not live at the modest Upper Mills house; he chose the manor house at the Lower Mills, which was much closer to New York City, as his primary country estate, developing it into a grand Georgian-style mansion suitable for a man of his status.
+Near the manor, he built a church, which would later become St. John's Protestant Episcopal Church of Yonkers, New York.

-He did not receive his uncle's 250 mi2 “Highland Patent”, a tract later known as the Philipse Patent, which became today's Putnam County, New York.
+He did not receive his uncle's 250 mi2 “Highland Patent”, a tract later known as the Philipse Patent, which became New York state's Putnam County and part of Dutchess County.
 It was divided among three of his siblings: Philip, Susannah (wife of Beverley Robinson), and Mary (wife of Col. Roger Morris).

+According to historical research, Philipse III owned dozens of slaves.

 Career

 Philipse was a member of the Assembly of the colonial Province of New York, and a Colonel in the militia.